xbeat/Machine-Learning/README.md

 Introduction to Time Series Forecasting

 Time series forecasting is a crucial technique in data science, used to predict future values based on historical data.
 This presentation compares classic models like Long Short-Term Memory (LSTM) and Recurrent Neural Networks (RNN) with Large Language Models (LLMs) for time series forecasting using Python.

+## Mastering Python Decorators

+Understanding Python Decorators

+Decorators are special functions that modify the behavior of other functions without directly changing their source code.
+They follow the wrapper pattern, allowing us to extend functionality by taking a function as an argument and returning a modified version of that function.

 ## Loss Functions for Machine Learning Algorithms